In reversal because of AI, office jobs are now more at risk

 The American workers who have had their careers upended by automation in recent decades have largely been less educated, especially men working in manufacturing.

-“It’s surprised most people, including me,” said Professor Erik Brynjolfsson, a professor at the Stanford Institute for Human-Centered AI, who had predicted that creativity and tech skills would insulate people from the effects of automation.
+“It has surprised most people, including me,” said Professor Erik Brynjolfsson of the Stanford Institute for Human-Centred AI, who had predicted that creativity and tech skills would insulate people from the effects of automation.
 “To be brutally honest, we had a hierarchy of things that technology could do, and we felt comfortable saying things like creative work, professional work, emotional intelligence would be hard for machines to ever do.
-Now that’s all been upended.”
+Now, that has all been upended.”

 For now, the models still sometimes produce incorrect information and are more likely to assist workers than replace them, said Ms Pamela Mishkin and Ms Tyna Eloundou, researchers at OpenAI, the company and research lab behind ChatGPT.
 They did a similar study, analysing the 19,265 tasks done in 923 occupations, and found that large language models could do some of the tasks that 80 per cent of American workers do.

-Yet they also found reason for some workers to fear that large language models could displace them, in line with what Mr Sam Altman, OpenAI’s CEO, told The Atlantic last month: “Jobs are definitely going to go away, full stop.”
+Yet they also found reason for some workers to fear that large language models could displace them, in line with what Mr Sam Altman, OpenAI’s chief executive, told The Atlantic in July: “Jobs are definitely going to go away, full stop.”

+“We’re not going to run out of things for humans to do any time soon,” Prof Brynjolfsson said.
+“But the things are different: learning how to ask the right questions, really interacting with people, physical work requiring dexterity.”

-For now, large language models will probably help many workers be more productive in their existing jobs, researchers say, akin to giving office workers, even entry-level ones, a chief of staff or a research assistant (though that could signal trouble for human assistants).
+For now, large language models will probably help many workers be more productive in their existing jobs, researchers said, akin to giving office workers, even entry-level ones, a chief of staff or a research assistant (although that could signal trouble for human assistants).

 Take writing code: A study of Github’s Copilot, an AI program that helps programmers by suggesting code and functions, found that those using it were 56 per cent faster than those doing the same task without it.

 “There’s a misconception that exposure is necessarily a bad thing,” Ms Mishkin said.
-After reading descriptions of every occupation for the study, she and her colleagues learned “an important lesson,” she said: “There’s no way a model is ever going to do all of this.”
+After reading descriptions of every occupation for the study, she and her colleagues learnt “an important lesson”.
+She said: “There’s no way a model is ever going to do all of this.”

 Large language models could help write legislation, for instance, but could not pass laws.
 They could act as therapists – people could share their thoughts, and the models could respond with ideas based on proven regimens – but they do not have human empathy or the ability to read nuanced situations.